 A context menu has choices that apply specifically to the window or icon you click and that differ from window to window.
 Some windows do not have context menus.
-A right-click brings up a context menu in many cases.
+Frequently, a right-click brings up a context menu.

 6. Where is the Main menu button, and what does it look like?
 Why is it an important tool (KDE only)?